vmglynn/PanamaTEP_CBASS/README.md

 #### About
 This GitHub repository contains the code and part of the data to recreate the analyses of:

-Glynn, V. M., Marangoni, L. F. de B., Guglielmetti, M., Tapia, E. R., Ali, V., Quintero, H., Guerra, E. C. R., Yuval, M., Kline, D. I., Leray, M., Connolly, S. R., Barrett, R. D. H. The role of holobiont composition and environmental history in  thermotolerance of Tropical Eastern Pacific corals. *Current Biology*, in review.
+Glynn, V.M., Marangoni, L.F., Guglielmetti, M., Tapia, E.R., Ali, V., Quintero, H., Guerra, E.C.R., Yuval, M., Kline, D.I., Leray, M., Connolly, S.R., Barrett, R.D.H.
+(2025) The role of holobiont composition and environmental history in thermotolerance of Tropical Eastern Pacific corals. _Current Biology_ in press.

 #### Contents
 This repository contains six folders:

-* "Population genetics" : R scripts for downstream population genetic analyses, and associated sample metadata and input files (e.g. vcf files)
+* "Population genetics" : R scripts for downstream population genetic analyses, and associated sample metadata and input files (e.g., vcf files)

 * "ITS2" : R scripts for ITS2 marker-gene alpha and beta diversity analyses using SymPortal's taxonomic assignment on the basis of intragenomic variants (DIVs)